linode/docs/docs/web-servers/nginx/nginx-reverse-proxy.md

 }
 {{< /file-excerpt >}}

- - `proxy_buffering` directive is used to enable or disable buffering.
-It can be disabled with
+ - `proxy_buffering` is used to enable or disable buffering.
- - `proxy_buffering off;`.
+ - `proxy_buffering off;` disables buffering.
 Buffering is enabled by default.
  - `proxy_buffers` controls the number and size of buffers allocated to each request.
-In the example above, there are 8 buffers with each 2 kilobytes in size.
+In the example above, there are 8 buffers, each of which is 2KB.
  - `proxy_buffer_size` controls the size of initial buffer where the response is first stored for all requests.

-## Conclusion
-We learned the basics of using NGINX as a reverse proxy to serve content from multiple locations and from servers which are not exposed to the internet.

-We also learned about buffering responses from backend servers to NGINX and about using a specific IP addresses when connecting to the backend server and sending request headers to backend servers.